Safety in Luanda

 Check practical details

-Inside Google Maps you may be able to see directions, reviews and sometimes opening information.
+Inside Google Maps you may find directions, reviews and access details that help immediately.

-If the situation is urgent, calling first is usually better than travelling somewhere without guidance.
+For active or time-sensitive situations, calling is usually better than travelling without guidance.

-- Valid identification such as a BI, passport or another suitable document for your situation.
+- Valid identification that fits your situation, such as a BI, passport or equivalent document.

-- Photos, video, vehicle plate numbers, names or anything that may help explain what happened.
+- Photos, video, vehicle plate numbers, names or any detail that helps explain what happened.

 - The exact place of the incident, ideally with a map pin, address or nearby landmark.